-Full-time undergraduate students should refer to the procedures and policies chapter for an overview of pertinent information, including the academic calendar for 2005-2006.
+Full-time undergraduate students should refer to the procedures and policies chapter for an overview of pertinent information, as well as the academic calendar for 2006-2007.
 All policies and procedures, including the University's judicial system and social code, are described in detail in The Source, a student handbook published by the office of the dean of students.